nvim-treesitter/nvim-treesitter/README.md

 # Troubleshooting

-Before doing anything make sure you have the latest version of this plugin and run `:checkhealth nvim_treesitter`.
+Before doing anything, make sure you have the latest version of this plugin and run `:checkhealth nvim_treesitter`.
 It can also help to update the parsers via `:TSUpdate`.
-This will help you find where the bug might come from.

-* **Feature `X` does not work for `{language}`...**
+#### Feature `X` does not work for `{language}`...

-First, check the `## {language} parser healthcheck` section of `:checkhealth` if you have any warning.
+First, check the `## {language} parser healthcheck` section of `:checkhealth` for any warning.
-If you do, it's highly possible that this is the cause of the problem.
+If there is one, it's highly likely that this is the cause of the problem.
 If everything is okay, then it might be an actual error.

-In both cases, feel free to [open an issue here](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).
+In that case, feel free to [open an issue here](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

-* **I get `module 'vim.treesitter.query' not found`**
+#### I get `module 'vim.treesitter.query' not found`

 Make sure you have the latest nightly version of Neovim.

-* **I get `Error detected while processing .../plugin/nvim-treesitter.vim` every time I open Neovim**
+#### I get `Error detected while processing .../plugin/nvim-treesitter.vim` every time I open Neovim

 This is probably due to a change in a parser's grammar or its queries.
 Try updating the parser that you suspect has changed (`:TSUpdate {language}`) or all of them (`:TSUpdate`).
 If the error persists after updating all parsers, please [open an issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

-* **I experience weird highlighting issues similar to [#78](https://github.com/nvim-treesitter/nvim-treesitter/issues/78)**
+#### I experience weird highlighting issues similar to [#78](https://github.com/nvim-treesitter/nvim-treesitter/issues/78)

-This is a well known issue, which arise when the tree and the buffer are getting out of sync.
+This is a well known issue, which arises when the tree and the buffer have gotten out of sync.
-As this issue comes from upstream, we don't have any finite fix.
-To get around this, you can force reparsing the buffer with this command:
+As this is an upstream issue, we don't have any definite fix.
+To get around this, you can force reparsing the buffer with

 ```vim
 :write | edit | TSBufEnable highlight
 ```

-This will save, restore and enable highlighting for the current buffer, fixing the issue.
+This will save, restore and enable highlighting for the current buffer.

-* **I experience bugs when using `nvim-treesitter`'s `foldexpr` similar to [#194](https://github.com/nvim-treesitter/nvim-treesitter/issues/194)**
+#### I experience bugs when using `nvim-treesitter`'s `foldexpr` similar to [#194](https://github.com/nvim-treesitter/nvim-treesitter/issues/194)

-This might happen, and is known to happen with `vim-clap`, to avoid those kind of errors, please use `setlocal` instead of `set` for the appropriate filetypes.
+This might happen, and is known to happen, with `vim-clap`.
+To avoid these kind of errors, please use `setlocal` instead of `set` for the respective filetypes.